tmdinosaurcenter/call-power/INTEGRATION_API.md

 REST API
 ===========

 A read-only REST API is available for integrating with external services.
-Access is allowed by passing an api_key parameter, or through flask user authentication.
+Access is allowed by passing an api_key parameter that is equal to the `ADMIN_API_KEY` environment variable, or through flask user authentication.
 Results can be filtered by any field, using a [flask-restless](http://flask-restless.readthedocs.org/en/latest/searchformat.html) formatted parameter.

 `GET /api/calls` returns a paginated list of Call objects.
 Fields include: